(Inside: Have you ever been anxious about change? Find hope now through the story of a mom whose unexpected life shift turned out to be a huge gift.)

 It’s funny – now almost 8 years later, I can’t imagine my life without my Lil’ Mama.
 She’s my purpose, my why, and the best friend I never knew I needed!”

-(Then she goes on to wish everyone a happy mother’s day and include a few final thoughts.)
+(Then she goes on to wish everyone a happy mother’s day and includes a few final thoughts.)

 Nicolle didn’t want change – she loved her life.